RacecarJ/vesc-firmware/README.md

 There is a configuration file for for VESC 6 in the VESC-Configuration/vesc6_upenn_foc.xml.

+<h3>Quick install instructions</h3>
+This firmware may be flashed using the vesc-tool: https://vesc-project.com/vesc_tool version 3.00.

+In the case of the VESC6 MkV, it may be necessary to download the bootloader to the VESC.
+The bootloader is available in the VESC Tool, Firmware->Bootloader.

+<h4>Bootloader installation instructions</h4>

+Connect your VESC via USB to your host computer.
+Open the appropriate version of the VESC Tool.
+Click Autoconnect.
+Go to the Firmware section on the left.
+Go to the Bootloader tab at the top.
+Click the Upload button in the bottom-right.
+Click "Write Motor Configuration".
+Click "Write App Configuration".

+<h4>Firmware Installation</h4>
+Connect your VESC via USB to your host computer.
+Click Autoconnect.
+Go to the Firmware section on the left
+Go to the Custom File tab.
+Click the folder icon and browse to the appropriate VESC_TOOL folder and firmware binary for your VESC.
+Click the Upload button in the bottom-right.
+Once this is complete, wait at least 10 seconds before re-connecting to configure additional parameters.

 <h3>How firmware is built</h3>

 The general instructions for building the firmware are on the Vedder Github account, bottom of the page: